 Start and end times indicate how long the campaign should run.

-The time and date show typically reflect the network time zone—that is, the time zone set for the entire network as configured by when setting up your Ad Manager network.
+The time and date shown typically reflect the network time zone—that is, the time zone set for the entire network as configured by when setting up your Ad Manager network.

-However, Ad Manager administrators can enable a feature that lets you change your trafficking time zones.
-If enabled, you can edit your user settings to update your time zone to match your location.
+However, Ad Manager administrators can activate a feature that lets you change your trafficking time zones.
+If activated, you can edit your user settings to update your time zone to match your location.
 Updating your time zone might be useful if you work for a large network where there are users spread across multiple time zones.

 Multiple blackout periods within the same line item are allowed but must fall within the overall start and end times.
 Time entries are rounded to the nearest hour.
 Blackout periods more than half of the overall time range may lead to inconsistent pacing.

 - Goal applies to the Sponsorships, Network, House line item types.
-The value describes a percentage of impressions line item is intended to serve based on a prediction of overall impressions that specific inventory targeted may serve.
+The value describes a percentage of impressions a line item is intended to serve, based on a prediction.
 Goal doesn't promise a particular number of impressions, and the number delivered often depends on the priority of the line item.

 - Quantity applies to the Standard and Bulk line item types.
 Quantity could be entered as either impressions or clicks, depending on the line item type, and indicates a specific number that the the line item is intended to achieve.
 The number delivered depends on the priority of the line item.
 Bulk, being lower priority, may underdeliver as other, higher-priority line items use impressions to fulfill their goal or quantity.